mixmaxhq/promise-pool/README.md

 }
 ```

-The other case is where you're using `promise-pool` in an unorthodox manner,
+The other case is where you're using `promise-pool` in multiple places, and
-where you'll need to use `maxPending`:
+thus you'll need to use `maxPending` to tell `promise-pool` that you know what
+you're doing:

 ```js
 async function initializeAllUsers() {